LTU-Actor/RPi-eStop-Loop/README.md

 `~estop_pin` sets the pin to listen on.
 It expects a True/High for all-okay and a False/Low for a eStop.
-Check with the Adafruit GPIO library for pin numbers and values.
+Check with the Adafruit GPIO library for pin numbers and values. **Do NOT use GPIO2/3 as they have soldered-on pull-up resistors!**.
+The system needs a pull-down resistor!

 ### Other ROS Params

-`~percentage` sets the percentage of readings that can be Low without an eStop being triggered.
-This helps deal with noise in exceptionally large loops.
-Capacitors between the pin being read and ground can help a lot too.
-Defaults to 50%.

-`~num_tests` sets the number of times a pin is polled per percentage decision.
-Defaults to 15.

-`~sleep_time` is the amount of time to sleep between pin tests in milliseconds.
-It is meant to help keep CPU usage to a minimum.
-Defaults to 15.
+`~host` allows specifying the remote GPIO host IP.
+If not set, assumed local.

+`~threshold` Defaults to 0.5.
+When the average of all loop values in the internal queue rises above this value, the loop will be considered stoped

+`~sample_rate` The number of estop values to read from the device (and append to the internal queue) per second.
+Defaults to 100.

 ### Signal Output

-If configured, this node will listen to a specified topic of type `std_msgs/Bool` and output that value to a pin.
+If configured, this node will listen to a specified topic of type

+`std_msgs/Bool` and output that value to a pin.

-`~signal_pin` the pin to set Hi/Low based on what is seen on the topic
+`~signal_pin` the pin to set Hi/Low based on if there is eStop currently active

-`~signal_topic` sets the topic to listen on

 ### Example launch file